paulshorey/pauls-pure-functions/README.md

 ### Import:
   ```
-  import { asort_by_rating_and_position } from "universal-common-scripts/src/asort_strings"
+  import { asort_by_rating_and_position } from "universal-common-functions/src/asort_strings"
   // or:
-  import string_sort_functions from "universal-common-scripts/src/asort_strings"
+  import string_sort_functions from "universal-common-functions/src/asort_strings"
   // or:
-  import everything from "universal-common-scripts"
+  import everything from "universal-common-functions"
   ```

 <p>&nbsp;</p>